APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

 - **Trust Service Provider (TSP)**: An entity that provides one or more trust services.
 - **Supervisory Body**: An Entity responsible for the supervision of Trust Service Providers, Attestation Providers, and other actors within the EUDIW ecosystem to ensure compliance with the relevant regulations.

+**Regulatory Subjects**: These are subjects that define rules and specific operational procedures for Entities.
+- **Member States**: They norm the Registration process and designate Registrars for the onboarding of Entities.
+In addition, they are responsible for communicating to the European Commission the Trust List Providers at the National level.
+These may manage directly or indirectly a Catalogue of National credentials.
+- **European Commission**: The subject in charge of providing and keeping up to date the OJEU, designating the List of Trusted List Provider, and a Catalogue of EU credentials.

 A **Component** is a functional unit, software module, or subsystem operated by an Entity to perform specific technical operations within the EUDIW ecosystem.
 An Entity may operate multiple distinct Components.
 A Component is defined by its function within the architecture, regardless of which Entity physically operates it.
 For example, an Entity may delegate the operation of a Component to a specialized Trust Service Provider, regardless the Component in question remains within the Entity's logical domain.
 The following Components are present in this specification:
-- **Wallet Unit** (Wallet Solution Component): The specific instantiation of the Wallet software installed on the User's device.
+- **Wallet Unit** (Wallet Provider Component): The specific instantiation of the Wallet software installed on the User's device.
 - **Relying Party Instance** (Relying Party Component): The specific instantiation of the Relying Party that interacts with the Wallet Unit to request and verify data.
 - **Registry** (Registrar Component): The authoritative database or repository Component where the Registrar stores the identity and metadata of registered entities.
 - **Trust List Provider** (Registrar Component): The Component responsible for generating and signing the Member State Trusted List.